-Learning the most you can about Alzheimer’s Disease is very important in helping to treat your afflicted family member.
+Learning the most you can about Alzheimer’s Disease is very important in helping to treat your afflicted family member or caring for someone with Alzheimer’s.
 First, you should speak to the doctor about the brain disease and treatment options.
 All caregivers should read up on Alzheimer’s statistics to become better informed about the disorder.

 Check out also the following UCLA Alzheimer’s & Dementia Care video where you can learn about some very practical tools that you can use in various settings for the creation of a comfortable and safe environment for both for the caregiver and the person with Alzheimer’s or dementia.

 The video is very helpful for caregivers that work with seniors who suffer from dementia and/or Alzheimer’s.
 Using repeated questions is something that really works and you’ll also see that using a dry erase board is one of the useful tips that will help you in dealing with people with Alzheimer’s.